Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing and mobility

-Table~\ref{tab:mobility-properties} details the properties that are satisfied by the standard mobility measures which we study.
-For comparison, the table also gives the properties of the relaxation time, when this measure is used to evaluate the mobility within an economy.
-We see that the relaxation time does not satisfy the normalization property.
-Also, the IGE does not satisfy this property.
-However, we state that normalization is just a standard procedure that can be implemented on any measure, and the relaxation time can be easily adjusted to satisfy this property.
-For example, the relaxation time can be transformed to an index $w$ valued between 0 and 1, where 1 indicates higher mobility, by defining $w = e^{-1/r}$.
-This measure was actually defined by \citet{Shorrocks1978} in terms of transition matrices.
+The normalization property imposes a closed interval bound on the mobility measure.
+This is, by definition, not satisfied by our measures of mixing as they are measured in years.
+Relaxation and mixing times could take 5 years, 100 years, or even an infinite amount of time.
+However, we state that normalization is just a standard procedure that can be implemented on any measure, and the relaxation and mixing times can be easily adjusted to satisfy this property.
+For example, both measures can be transformed to an index $w$ valued between 0 and 1, where 0 indicates the highest mobility, by defining $w = e^{-1/T}$.
+A similar normalization was introduced by Shorrocks \cite{Shorrocks1978} for measures derived from transition matrices.
 We purposely refrain from the transformation procedure because we want to emphasize whether some value of relaxation time is high or low in terms of the years required for an individual to move across the whole distribution.